adon-cloudcannon/landing-page-test/src/collections/posts/2019-07-10-jekyll-themes-with-github.md

 Set the relevant permissions which the token will have access to.
 Once the token has generated, note it and keep it private.
 Keys are not recoverable once they're lost.

-To use a private theme the repository URL specified in the site's `Gemfile` needs to include the token:[…](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/){: target="_blank"}
+To use a private theme the repository URL specified in the site's `Gemfile` needs to include the token:[…](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/)

 ```ruby
 gem 'mytheme', '>= 0.1.0', :git => 'https://TOKEN:x-oauth-basic@github.com/USERNAME/mytheme.git'